 The Cinch Buckle and Antelope Springs Ranches are case studies in the positive role that regenerative agriculture can play in bolstering large swaths of grasslands, increasing biodiversity, and sequestering carbon from the atmosphere.
 The ranches’ manager, Grasslands LLC, has invested heavily and strategically grazed each ranch for years, resulting in two of the most ecologically healthy large-scale operations on the market today.
 In addition to the ranches’ environmental benefits, both are easy to manage and predictably profitable, making them a true win-win from a financial and conservation perspective.

 Each ranch presents a significant opportunity to play a leadership role in the regenerative agriculture movement through owning a scaled-up, financially viable eastern Montana cattle operation.
-For more detailed information on either ranch, please contact listing brokers Duffy Brown or Ed Roberson.
+For more detailed information on either ranch, please contact listing broker Duffy Brown.

 For further reading on these ranches, visit Cattle Ranches for Investment-Minded Buyers and Ranching in the Northern Great Plains – Holistic Planned Grazing.